Skip to main content

 • Krishnan Patel, Assistant Research Physician, Radiation Oncology Branch, Center for Cancer Research

-If approved, submitting sites must sign our TCIA Data Submission Agreement before data collection is initiated.
-See our Data Usage Policies and Restrictions page for more information about the rules for downstream use of these data.
+If approved, submitting sites must sign our non-negotiable TCIA Data Submission Agreement before data collection is initiated.
+No modifications to this agreement will be accepted.
+Please also verify your institution has read our Data Usage Policies and Restrictions page and understands the licensing options we offer.
+We no longer allow licenses that prevent commercial use.

 Please note that, if your proposal is approved, TCIA staff will help submitters perform extensive de-identification before the data leaves your site.
 Please do not de-identify your data before contacting us.
 In most cases, attempts to do so end up removing important information that will complicate downstream re-use.